Meghanath91/scheduler/README.md

 An application that allows the user to book appointments with selected interviewer throughout the week.
 The user can also edit and delete appointments.

 1. Please Go to  <https://nervous-hypatia-206169.netlify.com/> in your browser.
+   Please wait 30 seconds or refresh page in case of any difficulties.

 # Final Product
 ScreenShot of Home page Layout